yersan/azure-docs/articles/openshift/howto-deploy-java-eap-app.md

     MSSQLSERVER_DATABASE=todos_db \
     MSSQLSERVER_HOST=localhost \
     MSSQLSERVER_PORT=1433 \
-    java -jar ./target/todo-list-bootable.jar -Djboss.node.name=node1
+    mvn wildfly-jar:run
     ```

-1. (Optional) If you want to verify the clustering capabilities, you can also launch more instances of the same application by changing the `jboss.node.name` argument and, to avoid conflicts with the port numbers, shifting the port numbers by using `jboss.socket.binding.port-offset` argument.
+1. (Optional) If you want to verify the clustering capabilities, you can also launch more instances of the same application by passing to the Bootable JAR the `jboss.node.name` argument and, to avoid conflicts with the port numbers, shifting the port numbers by using `jboss.socket.binding.port-offset`.
 For example, to launch a second instance that will represent a new pod on OpenShift, you can execute the following command in a new terminal window:

     ```bash
     todo-list (bootable-jar) $ MSSQLSERVER_USER=SA \